boringprotocol/docs/docs/motherbored-basics/add-motherbored-local-provider.md

 1. Boot up your MotherBored and connect to it's WiFi (default SSID: boring pw: motherbored)

-1. Connect to the MotherBored app at <https://motherbored.app/> It will Prompt you to connect your Solana wallet application where you will configure and save your setup files.
+1. Connect to your MotherBored at [Motherbored App!](https://motherbored.app) It will Prompt you to connect your Solana wallet application where you will configure and save your setup files.
 Sign the popup from the wallet if asked.

 1. You will now be in your MotherBored app where you can add, remove or change your MotherBored configuration files as necessary.
 Choose 'Add Motherbored Provider'.